stat133-sp19/hw-stat133-ranmeng747/workout01/report/workout01-ran-meng.md

 By specificing the geometric points' colors, we can easily distinguish the made shots and missed shots: <img src="../images/andre-iguodala-shot-chart.png" width="80%" style="display: block; margin: auto;" />

-To visiualize the shot charts of all 5 players in a single figure, we can use the global dataframe we created from last section, and use ggplot2's faceting feature and create the shot charts according to individual players.
+To visualize the shot charts of all 5 players in a single figure, we can use the global dataframe we created from last section, and use ggplot2's faceting feature and create the shot charts according to individual players.
 The code below achieves what we want:

 ``` r
 gsw_shot_charts <- ggplot(data = shots_data) +